ggesm/cse15l-lab-reports/lab1.md

   ```
   or use the Terminal -> New Terminal menu option <br>
   4. After type in “ssh cs15lsp23zz@ieng6.ucsd.edu” and replace the zz with the letters in specific CSE 15L account
-  It should look like this bellow <br>
+  It should look like this below <br>
       ```console
       $ ssh cs15lsp23zz@ieng6.ucsd.edu
       ```